VisualComputingDDC/showcase/content/docs/shortcodes/group-members.md

 {{< details "Juliana Catalina De Castro Moreno" open>}}
 ## Juliana Catalina De Castro Moreno
-I am systems engineering student at the National university of Colombia.
+I am systems engineering student at Universidad Nacional de Colombia.
 My interest are software architecture, cloud and project management.
 Moreover, I strongly agree with the fact that the life is for enjoy and for that reason I love to workout, hang out with friends, reading and being happy through a life balance.
 Over all, learning a lot of things each day.
-Finally, in this project I've worked on Color blindness and spatial coherence.
+Finally, in this project I've worked on Color Blindness and Spatial Coherence.
 {{< /details >}}

 {{< details "Daniel Santiago Delgadillo Garcia" open>}}